 One of the biggest differences compared to your regular digital piano is the fact that the Korg D1 doesn’t have any built-in speakers.
 What it means in practice is that in order to hear the sound you’ll need to either use headphones or some external speakers.

-I also like the weight of the keys.
-They are somewhere between ‘too light’ and ‘too heavy’, which makes RH3 more versatile and suitable for playing different styles of music.
+The RH3 has the best key pivot length, which makes it easier and more natural to play the instrument without too much extra effort.
+I also like how the keys are weighty.
+They are somewhere between ‘too light’ and ‘too heavy,’ which makes RH3 more versatile for playing different styles of music.

 What to Look For in Fully Weighted Keyboard Pianos